Macana

-The term macana, of Taíno origin, refers to various wooden weapons used by the various native cultures of Central and South America.
+The term macana, of Taíno origin, refers to various wooden weapons used by the various Indigenous cultures of Central and South America.
 These weapons were referred to as a hadzab or hats'ab in Yucatecan Mayan.

 Meaning and origin

 The earliest meaning attributed to macana is a sword-like weapon made out of wood, but still sharp enough to be dangerous.
 The term is also sometimes applied to the similar Aztec weapon, which is studded with pieces of obsidian in order to create a blade, though some authorities distinguish this item by using the Nahuatl name macuahuitl.

 In the Andes, the Spanish conquistadors applied the term "macana" to the several blunt, mace-like weapons at the disposal of the Inca army's arsenal, particularly to the Chaska chuqui (lit. star spear) and the Chambi (mace) weapons which consisted of a wooden shaft with a heavy metal (copper or bronze) or stone object at the end.
 As its name suggests, the Chaska chuqui tip was in a star shape to maximize the potential to break bone.
 They were the most common weapon in the Inca arsenal, and it is possible that gold or silver was used for the star for high-ranking officers.

 In modern Spanish the word has broadened to refer to various types of blunt wooden weapons, especially a police nightstick, with a shape very similar to Okinawan tonfas.